30 Sep Meet the Practitioner: Yoga teacher and OT Tessa Heine (Melbourne Vic)

-The challenge for health practitioners
+The challenge for health professionals

 However, Tessa was unable to find a yoga teacher with the knowledge and skill she considered necessary to work with the complex physical and psychosocial needs of people with persistent pain.
 She decided to start her own yoga classes for people with pain.

-- Accessed templates to help design her program, and
+- accessed templates to help design her program, and

 Tessa develops her Yoga for Pain program